 Getting any of these benefits could mean that you may not qualify for the Access to Work grant:

 There are exceptions for the 'supported permitted work' program.
-It means you could qualify for Access to Work providing you earn less than £120 a week and you:
+It means you could qualify for Access to Work providing you are earning no more than £143 a week and you:

 The Access to Work payments get reviewed annually.
 They also get capped if the claim took place after the 1st of October 2015.

 Check the list below for the current ceiling cap and maximum annual award limit (e.g. twice the national average salary):

 Currently, Access to Work grant payments has no set amount but you can use the money to pay for:

 An adviser will make contact after you apply for Access to Work grant online.
 They will discuss what kind of help is available for your particular situation.

 The adviser may also contact your employer after they have discussed the scheme with you.
 In some cases, an assessor will visit your workplace to check what special needs will help you.

 If you get an offer of support it usually includes a government grant.
 They will inform you how much the Access to Work payments will be and how long you will get them for.

 The next step is for you (or your employer) to buy the items or specialist services that you need.
 The Access to Work scheme then repays the money - up to the amount of the approved grant.
 There may be some deductions taken off (e.g. for employer or NHS contributions).